A Regularized $(XP)^2$ Model: Quantum descriptions

 The parity property in Eq. (\ref{Wave-parity}) can streamline calculations.
 For instance, parity-even solutions yield

 while parity-odd solutions produce

 Numerical analyses reveal that exact solutions closely align with semi-classical energy level estimations for $E$, especially as $E\to \infty$.
-We showcase the first 10 energy and the 40th-50th eigenvalues for $a=1$ in table.\ref{table:1}, and in table.\ref{table:2}.
-And discrepancies between the first 20 energy eigenvalues of H1, H2, and H3 concerning the semi-classical energy eigenvalues are shown in Fig.\ref{fig:6}.
+We showcase the first 10 and the 40th-50th energy eigenvalues for $a=\sqrt{8\pi}$ in Table~\ref{table:1}, and in Table~\ref{table:2}, respectively.
+The energy differences $\Delta E$ between the eigenvalues predicted by $H_1$, $H_2$, and $H_3$ and that given by semi-classical approximation for the first 20 energy levels, are shown in Fig.~\ref{fig:6}.